 A first for the Yacht-Master is the matte black dial, which contrasts with the rose gold Chromolight hands and hour markers which are filled with a luminescent material that emits a blue glow.
 The flange is in brushed rose gold, with the word “Rolex” engraved around the entire ring.
 The word “Rolex” and the crown logo are stamped at 12 o’clock in gold.
 The minute scale and additional dial markings are printed in white, with the exception of the words “Yacht-Master” which are in red.

-A rose gold bezel with an ultra scratch resistant matte black ceramic (Cerachrom) insert, and polished raised numerals that make up the 60-minute graduated scale for calculating elapsed times – marks the first ceramic bezel on a Yacht-Master.
+A rose gold bezel with ultra scratch-resistant matte black ceramic (Cerachrom) inserts and polished raised numerals that make up the 60-minute graduated scale for calculating elapsed times – marks the first ceramic bezel on a Yacht-Master.
 The outer edge of the bezel is notched, making it easy to grip when rotating clockwise or counterclockwise.

 Both the caseback and crown are fluted.
-The caseback screws down to the case and the crown features the screw-down Triplock system for water-resistance to 300 meters.
+The caseback screws down to the case and the crown feature the screw-down Triplock system for water resistance to 300 meters.

 New patented Oysterflex bracelet

-All new is the Oysterflex bracelet that offers the robustness of a metal bracelet, without sacrificing the comfort and flexibility of rubber strap.
-At its cores is a superelastic metal blade over molded with high performance rubber.
-The bracelet connects to the case and claps by a flexible titanium and nickel alloy blade.
+All-new is the Oysterflex bracelet that offers the robustness of a metal bracelet, without sacrificing the comfort and flexibility of a rubber strap.
+At its cores is a superelastic metal blade over-molded with high-performance rubber.
+The bracelet connects to the case and clasp by a flexible titanium and nickel alloy blade.
 Further, the bracelet has a patented “longitudinal cushion system” that stabilizes the watch on the wrist for enhanced comfort.

 The contrast between the polished rose gold, matte be black bezel and polished numerals make for a very pleasing combination.
 And the Oysterflex bracelet is something you never knew you needed, but once you try one, you will never want any other rubber bracelet.